kimtth/awesome-azure-openai-llm/section/chab.md

 - Model Spec: Desired behavior for the models in the OpenAI API and ChatGPT [ref](https://cdn.openai.com/spec/model-spec-2024-05-08.html) [8 May 2024] [ref](https://twitter.com/yi_ding/status/1788281765637038294): takeaway
 - [AMA (ask me anything) with OpenAI on Reddit](https://www.reddit.com/r/ChatGPT/comments/1ggixzy/ama_with_openais_sam_altman_kevin_weil_srinivas/) [1 Nov 2024]
 - [o3/o4-mini/GPT-5](https://x.com/sama/status/1908167621624856998): `we are going to release o3 and o4-mini after all, probably in a couple of weeks, and then do GPT-5 in a few months.` [4 Apr 2025]
+- [Reflections on OpenAI](https://calv.info/openai-reflections): OpenAI culture.
+Bottoms-up decision-making.
+Progress is iterative, not driven by a rigid roadmap.
+Direction changes quickly based on new information.
+Slack is the primary communication tool.
+[16 Jul 2025]

 #### **OpenAI Products**